Register a server

 Troubleshooting

-Connection status shows “Disconnected”—check agent status, restart, and inspect logs using the commands for your platform.
+Connection status shows “Offline”—check agent status, restart, and inspect logs using the commands for your platform.

 Linux (systemd)